Ultimate 10 Day Riviera Maya Itinerary

 Day 5-7: Head to Tulum for three days; there’s a lot to explore there, and leave on day 7 back to the airport

-14 Day Riviera Maya Itinerary
+14 Day Itinerary for Riviera Maya

 If you’re visiting Riviera Maya for two weeks, you’ve got the luxury to explore more than those visiting for ten days.
 Here’s how you should map out your itinerary for 14 days!